-- □ Measured round trip time (SampleRTT) is very random. - □ EstimatedRTT=(1- $\alpha$ )EstimatedRTT+ $\alpha$ SampleRTT - □ DevRTT = $(1-\beta)$ DevRTT+ $\beta$ |SampleRTT-EstmatedRTT| - TimeoutInterval=EstimatedRTT+4 DevRTT
+- Measured round trip time (SampleRTT) is very random. - EstimatedRTT= $(1-\alpha)$ EstimatedRTT+ α SampleRTT - DevRTT = (1-β)DevRTT+ β |SampleRTT-EstmatedRTT| - □ TimeoutInterval=EstimatedRTT+4 DevRTT

-- Why sample RTT is random?

-Because network traffic is random.

-In the round trip time

-- In the round trip time estimation, what do "α" and "β" stand for?
+In the round trip time estimation, what does " α " and " β " stand for?

 These are parameters selected by the network implementors or network managers.
-Must be between 0 and 1. $\approx 1 \Rightarrow$ Estimage=Sample.
-More random but current $\approx 0 \Rightarrow$ More stable but less current
+It must be between 0 and 1.

+$\approx 1 \Rightarrow Estimate = Sample$.
+More random, but current

+$\approx 0 \Rightarrow$ More stable but less current

-- Early 1980s Digital Equipment Corporation (DEC) introduced Ethernet products - Noticed that throughput goes down with a higher-speed link in middle (because no congestion mechanisms in TCP) - Results: - 1.
-Timeout $\Rightarrow$ Congestion - $\Rightarrow$ Reduce the TCP window to one on a timeout [Jain 1986] - 2.
+- Early 1980s, Digital Equipment Corporation (DEC) introduced Ethernet products - Noticed that throughput goes down with a higher-speed link in the middle (because there are no congestion mechanisms in TCP) - Results: - 1.
+Timeout ⇒ Congestion⇒ Reduce the TCP window to one on a timeout [Jain 1986] - 2.
 Routers should set a bit when congested (DECbit).
 [Jain, Ramakrishnan, Chiu 1988] - 3.
-Introduced the term "Congestion Avoidance" - 4.
-Additive increase and multiplicative decrease (AIMD principle) [Chiu and Jain 1989] - □ There were presented to IETF in 1986. - $\Rightarrow$ Slow-start based on Timeout and AIMD [Van Jacobson 1988]
+Introduced the term "Congestion Avoidance." - 4.
+Additive increase and multiplicative decrease (AIMD principle) [Chiu and Jain 1989] - There were presented to IETF in 1986. - ⇒ Slow-start based on Timeout and AIMD [Van Jacobson 1988]